Interviewed by Maggie Stevens (17th April 2013) — Audio files:

 [ Friends from the Navy ]

 Tom made many good friends while serving in the Navy.
 Don was the friend who would attend the dance halls with Tom, and he came from a little village near Huntingdon – a similar background to Tom’s.
 They served together until Tom came back home from Australia.
 They were given the opportunity to be de-mobilised in Australia, if they wished, rather than returning to England.
 Tom wanted to go home to his mother, father and family, but Don decided to stay out there, and settled in Australia.
-They aos_TiltyWW2_TSC_006kept in touch across the years, and Tom and Beryl had three wonderful holidays visiting Don and his wife in Queensland – where Don retired to, after working in New South Wales for years.
+They kept in touch across the years, and Tom and Beryl had three wonderful holidays visiting Don and his wife in Queensland – where Don retired to, after working in New South Wales for years.
 He bought a ‘small plot’ of 60 acres of land, and built a ranch-type bungalow there, in a lovely area, near the Sunshine Coast.
 Like Tom, Don was a keen sportsman – belonged to the Yumundi Tennis Club – and they played tennis together during their holidays in Queensland; sadly Don died of cancer some years ago.

 [ 09:40 Other friends ]